 These topics should form the basis of the education component of a pulmonary rehabilitation program.
 These topics should be covered early in the program.

-* The survey was conducted by Lung Foundation Australia in 2000.
+* The survey was conducted by The Australian Lung Foundation in 2000.
 The survey data were obtained from more than 200 patients with chronic obstructive pulmonary disease in Australia, who had attended pulmonary rehabilitation programs.

 Other education topics may include: